tournepivoine/shinpokered-fr/README.md

 	- To accomodate this, Celadon Gym's trainers use their more neutral text from Crystal.
 	- The protagonist is also referred to in a gender neutral manner.
 This changes like, 2-3 lines in the whole game.
 - All 151 original Pokemon, plus an additional 100, can be obtained without the use of trading or glitches, including Mew!
+- Various moves have had their animations altered to be less intensive for photosensitive individuals, including every animation that was dimmed on the 3DS (Most notably Blizzard and Thunderbolt).
+This was done with the aim of also improving the move's animations overall, so some look a little flashier.
+	- Full list includes Body Slam, Glare, Disable, Blizzard, BubbleBeam, Confusion, Dream Eater, Explosion, Guillotine, Hyper Beam, Mega Kick, Mega Punch, Psychic, Reflect, Rock Slide, Selfdestruct, Spore, and Thunderbolt.
 - PureRGB's AI enhancements are ported over; said hack was made by Vortiene.
 In general, it isn't as stupid as it was before.
 - Bag capacity is increased from 20 to 30 items.
 - Pokemon Box capacity is now 280 Pokemon with 14 boxes.